 It is easier on your bod (having a heavy diaper bag strap digging in to your neck and shoulders is no fun!), and it won’t get in the way as you wrestle baby in and out of the car seat and stroller.

-But if you’re on a budget?
 This gray backpack one gets GREAT reviews on Amazon and is super affordable!

 The LAST thing you need is a baby screaming unnecessarily while your sleep-deprived self desperately tries to remember everything on your grocery list.

 There’s nothing like baby screams to completely wipe your brain clean of anything except, “MUST STOP THE CRYING!!!”